tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 ## Difference

-First, I clarify that I added as much imperative code to the "imperative" version to compare both approaches here, but my original code wasn't actually refactored from the "imperative" version below to the "more functional" one, but from a "saner imperative" version in between to the "more functional" one instead.
+First, I clarify that I intentionally added a deeper imperative component to the "imperative" snippet below to highlight the contrast with the "more functional" version.
+However, I refactored my original code from a "saner imperative" version.

-So, we'll need to start analysing both versions, knowing that [everything is relative](everything-is-relative), so I'm measuring here "imperative" vs "more functional" **with respect** to this code snippet or problem, and that these observations still apply to universal cases.
+So, we'll start analyzing both, recalling that [everything is relative](everything-is-relative), so I'm measuring the "imperative" versus "more functional" **with respect** to this snippet or problem.
+These observations are also valid to apply to universal cases.

 The difference between both snippets is the following: